andordavoti/todoaholic/README.md

 <details>
 <summary>Keyboard shortcuts for desktop and web.</summary>
   <ul>
-    <li>Navigate the day you are viewing on the home screen with the left and right arrow keys (current date with arrow down)</li>
+    <li>Navigate the day you are viewing on the home screen with the left and right arrow keys (current date with arrow down, one week forward with arrow up)</li>
     <li>Press "A" or "+" on the task or custom list screen to quickly add a task</li>
     <li>Press "H" to go "home" and view your current tasks</li>
     <li>Press "T" to view the timeline</li>